near/docs/docs/3.tutorials/nfts/9-series.md

 near view $NFT_CONTRACT_ID nft_metadata
 ```

-## Creating Some Series
+## Creating The Series

-// TODO link sub-account to hyperlink
 The next step is to create two different series.
 One will have a price for lazy minting and the other will simply be a basic series with no price.
-The first step is to create an owner sub-account that you can use to create both series
+The first step is to create an owner [sub-account](../../4.tools/cli.md#create-a-sub-account) that you can use to create both series

 ```bash
 near create-account owner.$NFT_CONTRACT_ID --masterAccount $NFT_CONTRACT_ID --initialBalance 25 && export SERIES_OWNER=owner.$NFT_CONTRACT_ID